 3. Increase the size of your pool filter

 Your pool’s filter does an important job in keeping your water crystal clear, allowing water to pass through while removing debris.
 A larger filter provides more surface area for water flow, and that means your pump doesn’t have to work quite as hard to keep water circulating.
 That means the pump can use less energy, and it’ll also be subjected to less wear and tear.

 Maybe your pool is in a shaded or covered area where a solar water heater doesn’t make sense.
 In that case, a heat pump could be a good option.

 Heat pumps have been around for a while, but today’s versions are a lot more efficient, which means they cost a lot less to operate.
 They’re also more eco-friendly than older versions.
-Electric heat pumps use the air’s surrounding temperature to heat up air, so they work best when the outside temperature is at least 55 degrees.
+Electric heat pumps use the air’s surrounding temperature to heat up the air, so they work best when the outside temperature is at least 55 degrees.
 When the air is at the cooler range, they can help cool down your pool water on hot days, too.
+The smart pool upgrades.

 5. Invest in routine maintenance